samuelsonric/PolynomialOptimization.jl/docs/src/solverreference.md

 ```@meta
 CurrentModule = PolynomialOptimization.Newton
 ```
 Finding the Newton halfpolytope requires a linear solver that supports problem modification for quick reoptimization.
+All the functions here are defined in the submodule `PolynomialOptimization.Newton` and they are not exported.

 ### Solver interface
 The following functions need to be implemented so that a solver is available via [`Newton.halfpolytope`](@ref).
 The